jodaelliott/Quantum-Espresso-Introduction/basicCommandLine.md

 | <code>cd ../../</code> | Go up two directories |
 | <code>cd -</code> | Go to last directory |

+Now we can make our way back to the CommandLineTutorial directory (from where ever we are)

+    $ cd /home/nab23632/CommandLineTutorial
+    $ ls

+Currently there are no files/folders inside this directory.
+Lets make a text file called firstFile.txt

+    $ touch firstFile.txt
+    $ ls

+As stated in the table above, the <code>touch</code> command will create a new file object (or objects) in the current directory.

+Now, we can create a copy of the firstFile.txt using the <code>cp</code> command

+    $ cp ./firstFile.txt ./firstFileCopy.txt
+    $ ls

+The first argument of the <code>cp</code> command is the source and the second argument is the destination, both are mandatory.
+We can use the <code>mv</code> command to move the file from one location to another

+    $ mv firstFile.txt secondFile.txt
+    $ ls

+Lets use the <code>cp</code> command to get a folder we can use to perform some commands on.

+    $ cp -r /dls/science/groups/spectroscopy/Joshua/materialLecture1 .
+    $ ls
+    $ ls ./materialLecture1

 ### Destroy